Stackclash/5e-vault/6. Resources/Books/Dungeon Masters Guide/02 A World Of Your Own.md

 obsidianUIMode: preview
 cssclasses: json5e-note
 tags:
   - compendium/src/5e/dmg
+aliases:
-aliases: ["A World of Your Own"]
+  - A World of Your Own
 ---
 # A World of Your Own
 *Source: Dungeon Master's Guide, p.
 9*